-The most persuasive advocates of graduate careers at Addleshaw Goddard are the trainees themselves.
-Read what four of them have to say about life here.
+The best advocates of our graduate careers are the trainees themselves.
+Read what four of them have to say about life at AG.

 Job title: Trainee